Gugor/qr-code-component-main/README.md

 ### What I learned

-I've played with the calmp() function to keep the withs of some elements in a ranged size:
+I've played with the 'clamp()' function to keep the withs of some elements in a ranged size:

 ```css
 .card